Yvans1325/Online-Retail-Transactions/README.md

 - Based on the strategies developed by the U.S. company managers, organize cross-country brainstorming sessions between managers from other region to learn from them and improve strategies for increasing revenue.
 - Compagnies should focus on promoting their top products to maximize revenue
-- Basesd on the products most frequently purchased by under-35 population, compagnies could also expand and promote these products to increase revenue
+- Based on the products most frequently purchased by under-35 population, compagnies could also expand and promote these products to increase revenue
 - Store managers must ensure that shelves are fully stocked every Tuesday evening and throughout the day on Wednesday and Thursday to maximize revenue.

 ### 7. Challenges and Considerations: